European Union (EU) Compliance: How Ezurio is Helping Customers with RED-DA 2022/30 and Cyber Resilience Act Compliance

 Our Statement on RED and CRA Updates

-We have evaluated the EU’s Cyber Resilience Act (CRA) and the Radio Equipment Directive (RED) cybersecurity requirements outlined in Article 3.3 (d), (e), and (f) and are actively pursuing compliance for all Radio Modules, USB Dongles, System on Modules (SOMs), and IoT Devices.
+We have evaluated the EU’s Cyber Resilience Act (CRA) and the Radio Equipment Directive (RED) cybersecurity requirements outlined in Article 3.3 (d), (e), and (f) and are actively pursuing compliance for all applicable products.
+Applicable products are generally those that ship with application software and do not require configuration or integration to enable internet connectivity.
 We are fully committed to achieving compliance by the August 1, 2025 deadline.

-While we will ensure compliance with RED Article 3.3 for our products, it is important to note that for Radio Modules and SOMs, the end product must still undergo its own assessment to verify conformance.
-Please be aware that we are not a Notified Body, and customers will need to work directly with a Notified Body to assess their end products' compliance.
+While we will ensure compliance with RED Article 3.3 for our applicable products, it is important to note that for Radio Modules and SOMs, the end product must still undergo its own assessment to verify conformance.
+This is largely because the RED Cybersecurity requirements can only practically be achieved with a fully integrated end-product and application software.

 A Timeline of Developments in RED and CRA